The64thGamer/cheeseepedia/content/wiki/Jacksonville, FL (9820 Atlantic Blvd).md

 In 1999, Jacksonville would remodel once again, this time removing the 3-Stage for a Studio C Alpha.

-In 2005, Jacksonville would receive the ; removing the 90's decorations, knocking down the Showroom walls, removing the balcony seating, adding purple walls, and a gameroom expansion in the former Western Auto.
+In 2005, Jacksonville would receive the CEC 2005 Remodel (2005 Remodel); removing the 90's decorations, knocking down the Showroom walls, removing the balcony seating, adding purple walls, and a gameroom expansion in the former Western Auto.
 It is unknown when they received the Cool Chuck outfit.

 By 2012, Chuck's Cool Chuck outfit was replaced with the Avenger outfit.
 Chuck's cap was removed in September 2013.